TommyVersety/bitcoin-fork-claim-guide/README.md

 - confusing ticker of one coin with another
 - sending coins to the wrong address
-- having your private keys or 12/18/24 word seeds compromised
+- having your private keys or 12/18/24 word seeds compromised because of not creating a new wallet and not sending your BTC to the new wallet
 - not being able to withdraw funds from exchange due to verification

 ## Donations